-Unlike the Apple products, Android smart phones like Huawei have the function of sharing, transferring and receiving files using the Bluetooth feature.
-It is also used to connect Huawei smart phones to speakers, headset or a car kit.
+Unlike Apple products, Android smartphones like Huawei have the function of sharing, transferring, and receiving files using the Bluetooth feature.
+It is also used to connect Huawei smartphones to speakers, a headset, or a car kit.
 Before you can do all of the above, you must first make sure have done the following steps below:

 - Step 1: Keep the distance close between your Huawei phone and the device you are trying to connect.
 They should not be more than 10 meters apart.